Nature

 Flickr | Heinrich-Böll-Stiftung

 Our planet is 71% water, 96% of which is held in our oceans.
-These gigantic bodies of water are responsible for providing us with 50% of the oxygen that we need to breathe, and are capable of absorbing 50% more carbon dioxide than our atmosphere.
+These gigantic bodies of water provide us with 50% of the oxygen we need to breathe and can absorb 50% more carbon dioxide than our atmosphere.

-Oceans and rivers provide protein for 3 billion people, plays a key part in our water cycle, and provides livelihoods for billions.
+Oceans and rivers provide protein for 3 billion people, play a key part in our water cycle, and provide livelihoods for billions.

-In our category on oceans and rivers you can discover key issues affecting our water systems today such as ocean acidification, oil spills, the ocean plastics crisis, flooding and rising sea levels, the bleaching and destruction of coral reefsoverfishing, the implications of dams, changing fish migratory patterns, and tsunamis.
+Explore key issues affecting our water systems today, such as ocean acidification, oil spills, the ocean plastics crisis, flooding and rising sea levels, the bleaching and destruction of coral reefsoverfishing, the implications of dams, changing fish migratory patterns, and tsunamis.

-Forests cover 31% of our worlds land area.
+Forests cover 31% of our world's land area.
 They provide livelihoods and sustenance to approximately 1.6 billion people.
-Their ability to store carbon is not only essential, but very impressive.
-Trees in Europe are responsible for absorbing 9% of the continent's greenhouse gas emissions!
+Their ability to store carbon is essential in regulating the amount of greenhouse gases in our atmosphere.
+Trees in Europe alone are responsible for absorbing 9% of the continent's greenhouse gas emissions!

 Discover extensive information on the forested regions of Canada, the USA, Asia, Russia, Europe, and Africa.
-In each category find top forestry management organisations, protection policies, and the specific issues found in each region.
+In each category, find top forestry management organisations, protection policies, and the specific issues in each region.

 A green lush rainforest in Chiapas, Mexico.
 Large leaves, trees, and fallen trunks cover the forest so densely that we can not see the sky.